Losant/losant-docs/docs/devices/device-queries.md

 # Device Queries

-Many features within the Structure platform require users to provide a list of devices to interact with.
+Many features within the Losant platform require users to provide a list of devices to interact with.
 For example:

 * Dashboard blocks can visualize data from one or many devices
 * Workflows can trigger commands to one or more devices